 - dummies (I’ve packed a couple of different kinds)

 - dummy sterilizing spray

-Of course, we will be taking baby’s car seat with us which we are installing this weekend.
-I think the purchase of our car seat was the one thing that made me feel most ready for him to arrive 🙂
+Of course, we will be taking baby’s car seat and our milk snob car seat cover with us which we are installing this weekend – I think the purchase of our car seat was the one thing that made me feel most ready for him to arrive 🙂

 And that friends, is what we deem necessary for our hospital stay.
 I have a list of snacks to stock up on and a couple of things to throw into Phil’s bag this week before we are officially good to go.
 I hope that it helps so many of you as you pack one of the most exciting bags you will EVER pack.
 Let me know if you have any questions.